mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Checkpoint download

 MLCommons hosts the checkpoint for download **exclusively by MLCommons Members**.
-You must first agree to the [confidentiality notice](https://llama3-1.mlcommons.org) using your organizational email address, then you will receive a link to a download directions page with MLCommons R2 Downloader commands. _If you cannot access the form but you are part of a MLCommons Member organization, submit the [MLCommons subscription form](https://mlcommons.org/community/subscribe/) with your organizational email address and [associate a Google account](https://accounts.google.com/SignUpWithoutGmail) with your organizational email address.
+You must first agree to the [confidentiality notice](https://llama3-1.mlcommons.org) using your organizational email address, then you will receive a link to a download instructions page with [MLCommons R2 Downloader](https://github.com/mlcommons/r2_downloader) commands. _If you cannot access the form but you are part of a MLCommons Member organization, submit the [MLCommons subscription form](https://mlcommons.org/community/subscribe/) with your organizational email address and [associate a Google account](https://accounts.google.com/SignUpWithoutGmail) with your organizational email address.
 You should then be able to access the confidentiality form using that Google account._

 #### Saving and restoring a checkpoint